gridsome/gridsome.org/docs/templates.md

 # Templates

 > Templates are used to create single pages for nodes in a [collection](/docs/collections/).
-Nodes needs a corresponding page in order to be presented on its own URL.
+Nodes need a corresponding page in order to be presented on its own URL.

 ## Setup templates